Hazing Policy

 Reporting

-All members of the University community are strongly encouraged to report all acts of suspected or known hazing via the University Incident Reporting Form or to any of the university staff members listed below:
+Any suspected hazing incident may be reported by anyone, including a person who is directly affected by the incident, a person involved in the incident, a person who observed the incident, faculty/staff, parents, friends and community members.
+All members of the University community are strongly encouraged to report all acts of suspected or known hazing via the University Incident Reporting Form (click here to access) or to any of the university staff members listed below:

 • Director of Athletics